 The Self-Directed Learning Readiness Scale, or SDLRS, is a method for evaluating an individual’s perception of their skills and attitudes that are associated with self-directedness in learning.
-The scale is structured around eight factors, attitudinal and personality, that are linked to self-directedness.
+The scale is structured around eight factors, attitudinal and personality, that are linked to self-directness.
 Other then learners’ perception of readiness for self-directed learning, this instrument is used for researching the relationship between self-directed readiness and other personological variables.

 SDLRS testing includes 58-items with a 5-point scale for responses, ranging from almost always true to almost never true.
 The test uses 41 positively phrased questions and 17 negatively phrased.
 Also, the instrument is available in a number of different languages.